Shamu StadiumOctober 11, 2018

-Shamu Stadium was the world’s largest facility for killer whales when it opened.
+When it opened, Shamu Stadium was the world’s largest facility for killer whales, and it is still one of the largest of its kind.
 It is the most popular attraction at the park, and is also home to the world’s most successful killer whale breeding program to date.
 Up to 5,500 guests can occupy the stadium during shows, which regularly fill to capacity in peak seasons.

 *Mixed species exhibit*

 Species: killer whale and short-finned pilot whale

 Project size: 4.9 acres, with 1 acre for animals.

 Show pool: 2 million gallons, 150 feet across, 36 feet deep.

 Containment:Containment on the perimeter of all display and holding spaces in Shamu Stadium consists of tank walls (glass and concrete).

 Guest viewing areas:There are two viewing areas at Shamu Stadium: inside the stadium and the underwater viewing area.

 Special exhibit features:Slideouts for demonstrating hunting and husbandry behaviors, slideovers for shifting animals between exhibit spaces and for play, and water fountains for tactile enrichment.

 Guest experience elements:None.